asobrien/NAStools/README.md

 ## Quick Start Guide ##

-The following should get you up and running quickly:
+The following should get you up and running quickly.

+Issues/bugs/feature requests/etc can be [reported here](https://github.com/asobrien/NAStools/issues).

 ### Installation ###

 Nastools are available from the cheeseshop:

-    command for pip installation instructions here
+    sudo pip install NAStools

 Any other ways to install go here.